Mizzymizu/booklyn/README.md

 Welcome to Booklyn, where the worlds of literature and cinema collide!
 We believe that books and movies have the power to transport us, educate us, and ignite our imagination.
 That's why we've created Booklyn, your go-to platform for discovering new books and movies.
-Get ready to unlock a world of literary and cinematic trasures like never before.
+Get ready to unlock a world of literary and cinematic treasures like never before.

 ## Features